bamboo51/drawing_shape_java/README.md

 # Simple Drawing Tool

-This Java project, `Sample4.java`, is a simple drawing tool that allows users to draw various shapes on a frame by clicking buttons.
+This Java project, `App.java`, is a simple drawing tool that allows users to draw various shapes on a frame by clicking buttons.
 It utilizes the Factory pattern to handle the creation of different shapes and introduces a `ShapeFactory` class for managing the creation process.

 ## Overview